Published: 20th November 2019, last updated: 14th September 2023

 Does anyone really say “och aye the noo”?

 Short answer- NO!
 The truth is, you’ll probably never hear anyone use these four words together, apart from in a comedy scene.
 People do say “och aye” and they do say “the noo”, just not strung together.
+Therefore, could be offensive to Scottish people.

 I love you in Scottish slang?